Skip to main content

 ollama pull gemma4:8b

-Download takes 5 to 15 minutes depending on your connection (2-5 GB depending on version).
+Download takes 5 to 15 minutes depending on your connection (2 to 5 GB depending on version).
+Ollama downloads the model once, stores it locally, then reuses it for every subsequent request — including offline.

 Step 3: Test Gemma 4 locally

-Before integrating it into n8n, verify the model works correctly:
+Before integrating it into n8n, verify the model works correctly by chatting with it directly:

 ollama run gemma4:2b

 You'll enter an interactive chat.
-Type a few questions to test response quality.
+Type a few questions to assess response quality and speed on your machine.
+This is also the moment to check that latency is acceptable for your use case.
 To exit: /bye

 curl http://localhost:11434/api/chat -d '{